 Traffic & Safety Department

-Under the supervision of the Engineering Director, the Traffic Engineer works with staff, private and public agencies, and the general public to maintain a safe and efficient flow of traffic on county roads.
+The Traffic Engineer works with staff, private and public agencies, and the general public to maintain a safe and efficient flow of traffic on county roads.
 The Traffic Engineer plans, organizes and directs all traffic engineering activity.
 Responsibilities of the Traffic Engineer include analyzing various traffic, speed and accident data, to insure proper use of traffic control devices such as signals, signs and pavement markings.

 The Operations Department is responsible for the maintenance of roads, bridges, equipment, and all facilities of the Road Commission.

-Under the direction of the Operations Superintendent, the Equipment Supervisor oversees the maintenance and record keeping of all equipment, vehicles and facilities of the Road Commission.
+The Equipment Supervisor oversees the maintenance and record keeping of all equipment, vehicles and facilities of the Road Commission.

 The financial assistance is primarily provided through the sale of County bonds.
 As part of the bonding process, a community’s utility rates and charges are reviewed.
 In addition, the department has been involved with many of the state and federal financial assistance programs (CDBG grants, FHA grants and loans, and SRF loans) and can assist a community through these funding options.